b-crawl/bcrawl/README.md

   - v1.13.4: Ogres and Trolls can worship Beogh, but can only convert at an altar.
   - v1.13.4: TSO gives ammo gifts.
   - v1.13.4: Gozag shop costs don't increase with number.
 Instead, shop and potion costs increase with time taken.
+  - v1.13.5: Fedhas no longer gives piety for kills by oklobs or mushrooms.

 #### New Items
   - The 'Ring of Insulation' gives rElec.